browserslist/browserslist/README.md

   `es6-module` here is the `feat` parameter at the URL of the [Can I Use] page.
 A list of all available features can be found at [`caniuse-lite/data/features`].
+* `browserslist config`: the browsers defined in Browserslist config.
+Useful in the tools to modify user’s config like `browserslist config and supports es6-module`.
 * `since 2015` or `last 2 years`: all versions released since year 2015
   (also `since 2015-03` and `since 2015-03-10`).
 * `unreleased versions` or `unreleased Chrome versions`: